- Post-doctoral study, Massachusetts Institute of Technology

 - digital business transformation

-Gregory Gimpel is a clinical assistant professor of computer information systems at Georgia State University, where he is recipient of the Robinson College of Business Faculty Recognition Award for Excellence in Teaching.
+Gregory Gimpel is a clinical associate professor of computer information systems at Georgia State University, where he is recipient of the Robinson College of Business Faculty Recognition Award for Excellence in Teaching.
 Prior to GSU, he conducted digital transformation research at the Massachusetts Institute of Technology and he designed Ball State University’s business analytics major.
 His research focuses on the intersection of emerging technologies, analytics, and digital business transformation.
 He holds a Ph.D. from Copenhagen Business School, an MBA from University of Southern California, and BS and BA degrees from The University of Texas at Austin.
 He worked in senior management positions for a decade before entering the academic world.
 His research appears in international journals and conferences.